jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0 Agenda.md

 - The Issues with LLMs
 - How InstructLab helps
 - History of InstructLab
-- InstructLabs Key Innovations
+- InstructLabs key innovations
-- Fine tuning / RAG / InstructLab
+- Democratizin LLM tuning
-- Herd of Llamas
-- Democratize generative AI
+- 9 simple stepst to train a model

 # 2. Understand InstructLab Methodology *(10 minutes)*